qirunzeng/qirunzeng.github.io/_pages/about.md

 Services
 =====

-Reviewer or subreviewer of ICML 2025, NeurIPS 2025.
+- Reviewer or subreviewer of ICML 2025, NeurIPS 2025.

+- Student Mentor of MSAI (Master of Science in Artificial Intelligence) 2025.